pavanshetti1/CSS-Microsoft-Clone/README.md

 # CSS-Microsoft-Clone
 This project includes copy of microsoft webiste with some changes.
-This is built using HTML and CSS non responsive
+This is built using HTML and CSS.
+Non responsive website